lca92/codewars/README.md

 Each file is organized in the following manner:

-1. Code challenge title
+1. Kata title
-2. Challenge description
+2. Kata description
 3. My answer
 4. My reasoning
-5. Url to the original challenge
+5. Url to the original kata

 Feel free to reach me at lenaaraujo92@gmail.com.
 I hope we can learn together.